Staycation Ideas: At-Home Itineraries & Local Gems on a Budget

 • Prep the vibe (music, lighting, tidy one room) and gather basics.

-• Unplug and stick to the plan—photos later!
+• Unplug and stick to the plan—save the photos for later so you can actually unwind.

 Table of Contents